 Community Care Inform Children is an online resource that enables professionals working with children and young people make, and evidence their decisions.
 It is a trusted, essential resource that saves time, improves quality and supports learning.

-You can access Community Care Inform here.
 If you are off campus simply click the log in at the top of the screen and select “Sign in via Shibboleth” then select University of Sunderland from the drop down list.
 You will then be prompted to enter your University ID and password.

-Available via Discover – the John Johnson Collection offers an archive of items selected from of Printed Ephemera, offering unique insights into the changing nature of everyday life in Britain in the eighteenth, nineteenth and early twentieth centuries.
+The John Johnson Collection offers an archive of items selected from of Printed Ephemera, offering unique insights into the changing nature of everyday life in Britain in the eighteenth, nineteenth and early twentieth centuries.
 Categories include Nineteenth-Century Entertainment, the Booktrade, Popular Prints, Crimes, Murders and Executions, and Advertising.